Public Benefits and HIV in the U.S.

 4. SNAP (Supplemental Nutrition Assistance Program)

-SNAP is a federal program, formerly known as the Food Stamp Program that helps low-income families buy food.
+SNAP is a federal program formerly known as the Food Stamp Program.
+It helps low-income families buy food.
 It is intended for people who are working for low wages, working part time, unemployed, receiving public benefits, elderly or disabled, or homeless.
 You can apply at your local welfare or Social Security office.
-To find your local SNAP office, go to SNAP's local office locator website or look for listings in your phone book under "public assistance," "social services," or "food stamps."
+To find your local SNAP office, go to SNAP's local office locator website or look for listings online or in your phone book under "public assistance," "social services," or "food stamps."

 5. Social Security Disability

 You can get SSI if you have limited income and assets and do not qualify for SSDI.
 People who qualify for SSI may also receive assistance through Medicaid and food stamps (SNAP).
-Some people get both SSI and SSDI if their SSDI is less than the SSI limit (the federal SSI rate is $710/month for an individual in 2013, although most states pay more).
+Some people get both SSI and SSDI if their SSDI is less than the SSI limit (the federal SSI rate is $733/month for an individual in 2015, although most states pay more).

 a.
 Medical Rules: According to Social Security, you are considered disabled when, due to a medically documented physical condition, you are unable to engage in substantial gainful work activity.
 You will be found disabled if you meet the following criteria: